A novel approach to the giant component fluctuations: The simultaneous breath-first walks and the multiplicative coalescent

 \section{The simultaneous breath-first walks and the multiplicative coalescent}

-When we consider the evolution of connected component sizes of Erd\H{o}s-R\'enyi random graph evolving in continuous time (where each edge appears after an exponential time with rate $1$), we obtain the following dynamics: \begin{quote} \emph{any two components of sizes $x$ and $y$ merge at rate $x \cdot y$ into a component of size $x + y$}, \end{quote} which is, since the seminal work of Aldous \cite{Aldous1997}, called the \emph{multiplicative coalescent} dynamics.
+When we consider the evolution of connected component sizes of Erd\H{o}s-R\'enyi random graph evolving in continuous time (where each edge appears after an exponential time with rate $1$), we obtain the following dynamics: \begin{quote} \emph{any two components of sizes $x$ and $y$ merge at rate $x \cdot y$ into a component of size $x + y$}, \end{quote} which is called the \emph{multiplicative coalescent} dynamics since the seminal work of Aldous \cite{Aldous1997},

 This motivates the following generalization of the random graph model.
-Assume that the vertices have masses (in complete analogy with vertex size equal to $1$ in the previous section), and that the mass of vertex $i$ is $x_i \ge 0$.
+Assume that the vertices have masses (in complete analogy with vertex size equal to $1$ in the previous section), and that the mass of vertex $i$ is $x_i > 0$.
 Assume that the (undirected) edge connecting vertices $i$ and $j$ appears at an exponential time with rate $x_i \cdot x_j$, independently over $i\neq j$.
-Without loss of generality we can restrict our analysis to the setting where $x_i>0$ for each $i$.
 At each merger event, the mass of the new connected component is defined to be the sum of the masses, prior to the merger, of the two components which have just coalesced.
 Note that the evolution of the connected components masses in this model is again the multiplicative coalescent.
 More precisely, suppose that we are given an initial vector $x=(x_1, x_2, \dots, x_n)$ of vertex masses, such that $x_i \ge x_{i + 1}$.
 For each $t$, let us denote by $X(t, x)$ the non-increasing list of connected component masses of the corresponding random graph at time $t$.
 Then $(X(t, x), t \ge 0)$ evolves according to the above (multiplicative coalescent) dynamics.